scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 ```
 event.type = event.speed ? "moving" : "stop";
 ```
-- The function then creates some metadata that is used to inform scriptr's data store about the types of values it has to store.
-This is not a mandatory step as script will turn every value to a string by default.
-Adding metadata is howwever useful if we need to run some type-specific operations, such as asking script to calculate the average speed as we wil see it later on:
+- The function then creates some metadata that is used to inform scriptr about the types of values it has to store.
+This is not a mandatory step as scriptr will turn every value to a string by default.
+Adding metadata is howwever useful if we need to run some type-specific operations, such as asking scriptr to calculate the average speed, as we wil see it later on:
 ```
 event["meta.types"] = {